T-PYTHON-OCT-23/LAB_ARITHMETIC_STRING_OPERATIONS/README.md

 ```

-## Bonus (Not required), create a new python file and do the following:
+## Bonus, create a new python file and do the following:

 - Define a string variable containing a sentence with at least 10 words.
 - Define a string variable containing a word that appears in the sentence.